simbayippy/perp-dex-tools/scripts/strategies/README_VIEW_POSITIONS.md

 ```

 ## Troubleshooting

+### "HTTP 401 Unauthorized"
+- You need an API key to access the Control API
+- Run `python database/scripts/users/get_api_key.py --username YOUR_USERNAME` to get your key
+- Pass it with `--api-key` or set `CONTROL_API_KEY` environment variable

 ### "Connection error: Cannot connect to host"
 - Check that the strategy is running with Control API enabled